-4.6.3 Study of PJM Transmission Service Request impacts on MISO transmission
+4.6.3 Study of PJM Transmission Service Request impacts on MISO and DIM shall according to an actual Transmission Service Request (TSD) Studies to

 MISO and PJM shall coordinate on new Transmission Service Request (TSR) Studies to determine impacts on each other's transmission system which will be treated as an affected system.
 The coordination and completion of these studies will follow the same basic procedures described in in this Manual relating to interconnection request studies.